 The MARStar newsletter is published by the Middle Atlantic Region of the American Friends Service Committee.
 Read about one man’s desire to mentor young people as well as a recent intern’s experiences.

 AFSC interns organized Paint for Peace in Greensboro, Spring 2010.

-As part of its committment to seeing peace in Afghanistan and the Middle East, AFSC launched the Paint for Peace project in the Spring of 2010.
+As part of its commitment to seeing peace in Afghanistan and the Middle East, AFSC launched the Paint for Peace project.
 In Greensboro, Guilford College interns from the Center for Principled Problem Solving helped put together four murals for the national project.
-The interns prepared four panels.
-The majority of the painting took place at Guilford College during our community paint day.

 Internship positions are available in each of our Chicago programs.
 Interns will work with a challenging and diverse staff, with opportunities to attend planned activities, as well as work on a long-term project.
 Duration and project focus are negotiated.
 Small stipends are available for some of the internships; others are on a work-study or volunteer basis.